Narrative Storytelling Initiative

 A Sampling of Projects

-An opportunity for faculty and others to advance their ideas and hone their writing on specific projects geared for wide public audiences.
+An opportunity for faculty, graduate students and external organizations to advance their ideas and hone their writing on specific projects geared for wide public audiences.
 This includes half-day, one-day and two-day workshops.

 Transformations is an online magazine of narrative essays focused on life-changing experiences and events.
-The narrative project is a publishing channel within the Los Angeles Review of Books.
-Read more on ASU News about the launch and find the site at TransformationNarratives.com.
+These essays are typically deeply personal and situated in a larger societal context.
+This narrative project is a publishing channel within the Los Angeles Review of Books.
+Find submission guidelines at transformationnarratives.com/submissions.

 Apocalyptic Thinking and Climate Change

-A short book series published by Bloomsbury for which the NSI identifies potential book projects and works with faculty to prepare pitches and drafts.
-“Environment” by Rolf Halden was the first book published from this partnership.
+A short book series published by Bloomsbury for which the NSI identifies potential book projects and authors, then works with faculty to prepare pitches and drafts.
+Books published with support from the Narrative Storytelling Initiative include “Environment” by Rolf Halden, “Blackface” by Ayanna Thompson, and “Hyphen” by Pardis Mahdavi.

 This essay project is a collaboration between the NSI and the Center for the Study of Religion and Conflict, The Melikian Center and the Center for Jewish Studies.
 The faculty-led research and writing seeks to uncover and share lessons from the past and present, in which active and engaged citizens have challenged, resisted or reversed autocratic pursuits.

-Video series on WNET featuring in-depth conversations about climate change issues and solutions with experts and innovators that are working to bring hope to the climate crisis.
-Planet Forward is hosted by Emmy award-winning journalist Frank Sesno and made in partnership with the NSI and Global Futures Laboratory.
+Video series on PBS’ WNET in New York, featuring in-depth conversations about climate change issues and solutions with experts and innovators who are working to bring hope to the climate crisis.
+Planet Forward is hosted by Emmy award-winning journalist Frank Sesno and made in partnership with the Narrative Storytelling Initiative and the ASU Julie Ann Wrigley Global Futures Laboratory.

 Communities of Change